nouarnoorelhouda/tesis_doctoral/writing_notes/writing_notes.md

 | Incorrect      | Correct |
 | ----------- | ----------- |
 | Using automatic translation software (e.g. Google Translate, Babelfish, and Systran) can considerably ease the work of researchers when they need to translate docments *thus saving* them money (for example the fee they might have otherwise had to pay to a professional translator) and *increasing* the amount of time they have to spend in the laboratory rather than at the PC. | Using automatic translation software (e.g. Google Translate, Babelfish, and Systran) can considerably ease the work of researchers when they need to translate documents. *Such software saves* them money, for example the fee they might have otherwise had to pay to a professional translator.
 It *also increases* the amount of time they have to spend in the laboratory rather than at the PC. |

+## Monday, 20.
+July 2020

+### Mathematics and computer science citations [source pag.
+139](https://www.amazon.com/gp/product/B07H9HF96S)

+Papers in mathematics and computer science use one of two citation styles.
+The first places an alphabetical reference list at the end of the paper.
+References in the text are given by bracketed numbers.
+The first reference might be [23], referring to the twenty-third item in the alphabetical list.
+The last reference in the article might be [2].
+Specific pages are rarely mentioned, but if you to need, use this form: [23, p.
+14].
+Please use the set of positive integers.

+A second system, based on the Bulletin of the American Mathematical Society, is often used by advanced mathematicians for publishable research.
+It, too, has an alphabetical reference list (aslightly different one), but what’s unusual arethetext references.Instead of bracketednumbers,thisstyleuses abbreviations, based on the author’s last name and date of publication.
+So an article by Hofbauer and Sandholm, published in Econometrica, volume 70 (2002), would be cited in the text assomething like [HoSa02] or perhaps [HS02] or maybe just [HS].

+Article titles and book chapters are italicized.
+Capitalize only the first word, the first word after a colon, and all proper nouns: A. R. Conn and P. L. Toint, An algorithm using quadratic interpolation for unconstrained derivative free optimization.

+Book titles are capitalized normally and italicized: Nonlinear Optimization and Applications.

+Journal titles are abbreviated but not italicized:
+1. Ann. of Math.
+2. Bull.
+Amer.
+Math.
+Soc.

+Publications by the same author are listed in the order of publication, beginning with the earliest.
+Use three em dashes to repeat an author’s name, but do so only if all the authors are the same.
+For example:

+1. [32] S. Kihara, On an elliptic curve over Q(t) of rank ≥ 14, Proc.
+Japan
+Acad.
+Ser.
+A Math.
+Science.
+77 (2001), pp. 50–51 MR 2002a:11057.
+2. [33] ———, On an infinite family of elliptic curves with rank ≥ 14
+over Q, Proc.
+Japan Acad.
+Ser.
+A Math.
+Science.
+73 (1997), p.
+32 MR 98d:11059.
+3. [34] S. Kihara and M. Kenku, Elliptic Curves . . .